JoeyStanley/real/resources.md

 * [CORAAL](https://oraal.uoregon.edu/coraal) is the Corpus of Regional African American English, the first public corpus of African American Language.
 You can download the audio and transcriptions in their entirety [here](http://lingtools.uoregon.edu/coraal/) or search and browse the corpus [from the website](http://lingtools.uoregon.edu/coraal/explorer/).

 * The [Linguistic Atlas Project](http://www.lap.uga.edu) is an important work for American dialectology.
 Early linguists interviewed thousands of people from across the country, mostly between the 1930s and the 1980s.
 If you've heard of the Linguistic Atlas of New England (LANE), the Linguistic Atlas of the Middle Atlantic States (LAMSAS), or the Linguistic Atlas of the Gulf States (LAGS), these are all under the umbrella of the Linguistic Atlas Project and serve as a baseline from which contemporary data compared against to study language change in real time.
 Many of the recordings are available to download online (for those that were recorded after portable technology existed, so around 1950 or later).
-There arne't too many full transcriptions yet, but there are scans of handwritten transcriptions of key words available to download.
+There aren't too many full transcriptions yet, but there are scans of handwritten transcriptions of key words available to download.

 * The [Dictionary of American Regional English (DARE)](http://dare.wisc.edu) recently made [all of their audio](https://uwdc.library.wisc.edu/collections/AmerLangs/) available online.
 This is a nice collection of older recordings from all over the country.